jhudsl/tidyversecourse/docs/05-prediction.md

 ## 6 15.6    11.1    0.380  4.50  0.0332   2.08 0.00501        2.20
 ```

-Note that becuase we use the actual workflow here, we can (and actually need to) use the raw data instead of the pre-processed data.
+Note that because we use the actual workflow here, we can (and actually need to) use the raw data instead of the preprocessed data.

 ```r